-The Real Estate examples he is using are very difficult to reproduce.
-They are very interesting investments and I think it is very difficult to reproduce them.
-One of the examples if an apartment for 220’000 pounds and rent of 1250 pounds per month.
-This is a price to rent ratio of 14.6.
+The Real Estate examples he is using are complicated to reproduce.
+They are very interesting investments, and I think it is challenging to reproduce them.
+One of the examples is an apartment for 220’000 pounds and rent of 1250 pounds per month.
+This apartment has a price to rent ratio of 14.6.
 In large cities, this is almost impossible to find.
 In Switzerland, even rural areas have a price to rent ratio above 20.
-And is using 85% leverage as a minimum.
+And he is using 85% leverage as a minimum.
 In many countries, the minimum down payment is 20%.
 I think a lot of this strategy depends on luck.
 I would not base my finances on luck.
 Instead, I would rather use more dependable investments.

 Moreover, the author uses every possible form of leverage.
 He is refinancing his mortgage several times.
 And he even takes a new mortgage on a debt-free home.
-At some point, he is even taking a reserve on a house so that he can take new money out of the mortgage and reinvest into a new property.
-For me, this is clearly taking the concept too far.
+At some point, he is even taking a reserve on the house to take new money out of the mortgage and reinvest into a new property.
+For me, this is taking the concept too far.
 I do not want to have to deal with this.

 I think that the author is a bit too conservative.
-The biggest instance of that is that he is advising people to keep working until you are Financially Independent, multiplied by Pi (3.14).
-For instance, my current FI Number if about 1.6 million.
+The most significant instance of that is that he is advising people to keep working until you are Financially Independent, multiplied by Pi (3.14).
+For example, my current F.I.
+Number if about 1.6 million.
 If I follow his advice, I should not retire until I have about 5 million CHF.
 I think this is too conservative.
 For me, a ratio of 1.5 or 1.61 (phi) makes sense for being conservative.
 However, a ratio of 3.14 does not make sense.
 But maybe I am taking his advice too literally.

 The author is entirely against credit cards.
 For him, credit cards are bad debt.
-I completely agree with the fact that credit card debt is a very bad thing.
+I completely agree with the fact that credit card debt is a terrible thing.
 But I do not agree that credit cards are a very bad thing.
 They can be a tool.
-They need to be free and they need to have some cash back.
+They need to be free, and they need to have some cashback.
 Once it is the case, they will help you on the road to financial independence.

-While the author writes this in a very personal way, it misses some information about the author finances.
+While the author writes this in a very personal way, it misses some information about the author’s finances.
 At the beginning of the book, he is showing his financial dashboard.
 But it is filled with synthetic numbers.
-It would have been better if the numbers were the real one.
-For his real estate part, he shares the details of each of his property and his net worth but never along he is sharing things such as income and expenses.
+It would have been better if the numbers were the real ones.
+For his real estate part, he shares the details of each of his property and his net worth, but never along, he is sharing things such as income and expenses.

-About his financial dashboard, I would really have liked to see it in its entirety.
+About his financial dashboard, I would have liked to see it in its entirety.
 It looks very interesting already.
-The author says there are many other components in its own dashboard.
-But there is no way of knowing what makes his personal dashboard.
+The author says there are many other components in his dashboard.
+But there is no way of knowing what makes his dashboard.

 It is probably a detail, but the author is using several UK-English words.
-Some of these I never heard before and I had to look for them to understand.
-For instance, a Government Gilt is a bond issued by the UK government.
+Some of these I never heard before, and I had to look for them to understand.
+For instance, a Government Gilt is a bond issued by the U.K. government.
 Another example that is used all over the book is Buy To Let.
-This is a very British phrase that means the purchase of a property to rent it out.
-I do not think it is a big deal, but it is a bit weird since generally finance books are all using the same vocabulary.
+This phase is very British.
+It means the purchase of a property to rent it out.
+I do not think it is a big deal.
+But it is a bit weird since generally, finance Books are all using the same vocabulary.

 Overall, I think Out of The Rat Race is a good book.
 It offers an alternative way to reach Financial Freedom.
 Instead of focusing on the stock market and high savings rate, the author focuses solely on Real Estate Investing.
 He achieved Financial Freedom with a savings rate below 10%.

-I really enjoyed the first part of the book.
-It really explains well the problems with money and the financial industry.
-This first part is really the best piece of content I have read about the money, inflation, banks and real estate.
+I enjoyed the first part of the book.
+It explains well the problems with money and the financial industry.
+This first part is the best piece of content I have read about money, inflation, banks, and real estate.

 However, I did not like the second part of the book so much.
-It is still well written and the content is good and well researched.
+It is still well written, and the content is good and well researched.
 However, the author solely focuses on Real Estate investing for rent.
 I do not believe this is reproducible in any country.
-The examples he is giving are highly profitable and even the mortgage conditions are profitable.
+The examples he is giving are highly profitable, and even the mortgage conditions are profitable.
 I have never seen any conditions like this in Switzerland.
-And from what I know of the Real Estate Market in the U.S., it would be difficult to reproduce there as well.
+I strongly doubt that it is possible to do it in Switzerland.
+And from what I know of the Real Estate Market in the U.S., it would be challenging to reproduce there as well.

-Moreover, I really think he is using too much leverage.
-I agree with the fact that some leverage is really good.
-And I completely agree that there is such a thing as good debt.
-But I really do not think we should push it so far as the author is doing.
+Moreover, I think he is using too much leverage.
+I agree with the fact that some amount of leverage is excellent.
+And I agree entirely that there is such a thing as good debt.
+But I do not think we should push it as far as the author is doing.
 For me, this is too risky.

-If you want more details, you can also take a look at the author personal website: In the Rat Race.
+If you want more details, you can also take a look at the personal website of the author: In the Rat Race.
 It contains some of the financial simulations that the book talks about.